zcdong/Devguide/book/hardware-pi2.md

 ```
 Change the entry ```127.0.1.1 raspberry``` to ```127.0.1.1 <YOURNEWHOSTNAME>```

+Reboot the Pi after this step is completed to allow it to re-associate with your network.

 ### Setting up Avahi (Zeroconf)

 To make connecting to the Pi easier, we recommend setting up Avahi (Zeroconf) which allows easy access to the Pi from any network by directly specifying its hostname.